draganjovic/Data-Structures/Projects/Palindrome/README.md

 #### Files

 • CMakeLists.txt - `The build system for your project.
-Read this file carefully.'
+Read this file carefully.`

-• palindrome.cpp - This is where you write your main function.
+• palindrome.cpp - `This is where you write your main function.`

 • stack.cpp - This is where you provide the implementation of Stack.